dennerepin/StochNetV2/README.md

     model.set_parameters(randomized_params)
     trajectories = model.run()

+A new CRN model should be inherited from `stochnet_v2.CRN_models.base.BaseCRNModel` and have all abstract methods implemented.
+For examples, see `Bees`, `Gene`, `X16`, or other models.

 Some SBML models can be imported with caution: variability of SBML format makes automated imports practically infeasible, and for every model some pre-processing is required, e.g. editing reaction rates formulas, rewriting reversible reactions as two separate reactions, etc.